gaj23/fitlit/README.md

 This project was set forth by Turing School of Software and Design with specific parameters to be met.
 The current iteration (as of 2020/12/17) fulfills up to iteration 4 as outlined in the [rubric](https://frontend.turing.io/projects/fitlit.html).
 Our team paid close attention to responsive design, thorough testing, DRY SRP coding by utilizing an additional helper file.

 ## Features
-Visit our site [here](https://gaj23.github.io/fitlit/) to iteract with our creation!
+Visit our site [here](https://gaj23.github.io/fitlit/src/index.html) to interact with our creation!
 - [Date Selection](#Date-Selection)

 - [Icon Interaction](#Icon-Interaction)